Find a Lender-Approved Local Conveyancer in High Wycombe

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Due to the advice of my in-laws I had a survey completed on a house in High Wycombe prior to instructing solicitors.
-I have been informed that there is a flying freehold overhang to the property.
-My surveyor has said that some lenders will not grant a mortgage on such a home.
+I decided to have a survey carried out on a house in High Wycombe ahead of instructing lawyers.
+I have been informed that there is a flying freehold aspect to the house.
+My surveyor advised that some banks tend not grant a mortgage on such a property.

-It varies from the lender to lender.
-HSBC has different requirements for example to Birmingham Midshires.
-Should you wish to call us we can check with the appropriate mortgage company.
+It depends who your proposed lender is.
+Bank of Scotland has different instructions from Halifax.
+Should you wish to telephone us we can check with the relevant lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in High Wycombe.
-Conveyancing will be smoother if you use a solicitor in High Wycombe especially if they regularly deal with such properties in High Wycombe.
+Conveyancing will be smoother if you use a solicitor in High Wycombe especially if they are accustomed to such properties in High Wycombe.

 Last updated